JustWaveThings/todo_project/README.md

 - Keep working towards goal of modular, reusuable code that for the most part is SOLID - with the main focus on Single Responsibility (S) and Loose Coupling (D)
 - Implement a pub/sub architecture design / design pattern in this project
 - Build with Webpack
-- First time working with local storage
+- First time working with local storage - review docs
--
+- Review modal examples -- apply to project

 ### Properties to include in ToDo object

-- record key/hash (md5 or something)
+- record key/hash (md5 hash library)
 - title
 - description
-- due date
+- due date (using date libary)
 - due status (upcoming, today, overdue)
-- priority flag (normal / high) (bool)
+- priority flag (normal / high) (boolean)
-- todo completion status (bool)
+- todo completion status (boolean)
 - project todo belongs to (defaults to default project)
+- the soonest todo due date for
-- creation date / time (for sort)
+- creation date / time (for sort using date library)
-- last modified date / time (for sort)
+- last modified date / time (for sort using date library)

 ### Required Views